kailash-manasarovar/statement/docs/timeline/2024/september.md

 ## Threats

-- At some point I see this pic in my Google searches on `@1frgvn X`.
+- At some point I see this pic in my Google search results from `@1frgvn X`.

 ![monster](../../content/images/threats/monster.png)